England's misery, Netherlands' delight, Pakistan's chaos

 by Nagraj Gollapudi

 Having raised the bar last year by qualifying for the 2024 men's T20 World Cup owing to their top-eight finish in the 2022 tournament in Australia, Netherlands' objective for the 2023 ODI World Cup was ambitious: to make the semi-finals.
 Scott Edwards' team was not indulging in wishful thinking.
-Their confidence came from two years spent in the ODI Super League, where they played some of the top teams, and while they failed to win a series in the league, they put up a decent fight against the likes of Pakistan, West Indies, Zimbabwe, and even New Zealand.
+Their confidence came from two years spent in the ODI Super League, where they played some of the top teams, and while they won just one series in the league, they put up a decent fight against the likes of Pakistan, West Indies, Zimbabwe, and even New Zealand.

 Having raised the bar last year by qualifying for the 2024 men's T20 World Cup owing to their top-eight finish in the 2022 tournament in Australia, Netherlands' objective for the 2023 ODI World Cup was ambitious: to make the semi-finals.
 Scott Edwards' team was not indulging in wishful thinking.
-Their confidence came from two years spent in the ODI Super League, where they played some of the top teams, and while they failed to win a series in the league, they put up a decent fight against the likes of Pakistan, West Indies, Zimbabwe, and even New Zealand.
+Their confidence came from two years spent in the ODI Super League, where they played some of the top teams, and while they won just one series in the league, they put up a decent fight against the likes of Pakistan, West Indies, Zimbabwe, and even New Zealand.

 As they had done in the T20 World Cup in Australia, Netherlands shocked South Africa again, and two games later, produced another upset, defending 230 against Bangladesh.
 With those wins they doubled their tally of matches won in their five ODI World Cup campaigns, going back to 1996.
 At one point in the 2023 tournament, the Dutch were eyeing a top-eight finish, which would have fetched them a ticket to the ten-team Champions Trophy in 2025.
 But the dream fizzled out and they eventually finished last with just the two wins from their nine matches.
 Some more resolve from the specialist batters might have earned them at least a couple more wins.